-*Currently offering sessions face to face from a COVID secure venue in Central Bristol, and online- get in touch for my availability*
+*Currently offering sessions face to face from COVID secure venues in Central Bristol, Clifton, & Cotham Hill, as well as online- get in touch for my availability*

 Do you feel overwhelmed by thoughts of the future, or trapped by memories of the past?
 Perhaps these feelings have caused you to feel stuck, unsure of how to proceed, or you’ve found yourself repeating the same unhealthy patterns?